The world has entered a new era of pandemic risk. We’re responding with strength.

-Until recently, the world often largely ignored epidemic threats at its peril.
-In 2017, at our Annual Meeting, the Coalition for Epidemic Preparedness Innovations (CEPI) was launched – bringing together experts from government, business, health, academia and civil society to accelerate the development of vaccines against emerging infectious diseases and to enable access to these vaccines during outbreaks.
+The Coalition for Epidemic Preparedness Innovations (CEPI) was launched in 2017 at the Forum's Annual Meeting – bringing together experts from government, business, health, academia and civil society to accelerate the development of vaccines against emerging infectious diseases and to enable access to these vaccines during outbreaks.

-Our world has entered a new era of epidemic risk.
+Our world has entered a new era of pandemic and epidemic risk.
 The number of outbreaks is increasing, and the economic damage and fear they create is disproportionate to the level of illness.

-Epidemics have the potential to spread widely, reflecting our hyper-connectivity and the development of higher density cities.
-As a result, societies are becoming more vulnerable to the disruptions that epidemics cause.
+The COVID-19 pandemic has spread across the world, reflecting our global hyper-connectivity and the development of higher density cities.
+As a result, societies are becoming more vulnerable to the disruptions that epidemics and pandemics cause.

-CEPI was conceived by public and private-industry partners representing global vaccine manufacturers who met at the World Economic Forum Annual Meeting 2016 in response to the ramifications of the Ebola virus outbreak in West and Central Africa. $460 million in initial funding was provided by the Bill & Melinda Gates Foundation, the Wellcome Trust and the Governments of Germany, Japan and Norway, and further commitments were made to create a total of $800 million.
-With the advance work that CEPI undertook, prepared vaccines could go straight to phase-three trials and get regulatory approval faster.
+CEPI was conceived by public and private-industry partners representing global vaccine manufacturers who met at the World Economic Forum Annual Meeting 2016 in response to the ramifications of the Ebola virus outbreak in West Africa. $460 million in initial funding was provided by the Bill & Melinda Gates Foundation, the Wellcome Trust and the Governments of Germany, Japan and Norway, and further commitments were made to create a total of $800 million.

 The world needs stronger, unified responses to our highest priority health threats.
 By creating alliances and coalitions like CEPI, which involve expertise, funding, support and contribution from all levels of our community, we are able to collectively address the most pressing global health challenges.